luccccy/chatter-client/README.md

 **Separation of Concerns**

-As you write the functions that will power your chat applciation, consider what job each of these functions is doing and in which file that function should ideally live.
+As you write the functions that will power your chat application, consider what job each of these functions is doing and in which file that function should ideally live.
 Take note of times where you are mixing concerns and attempt to split functions up into smaller functions so that it's easier to place similar or related concerns together into one file.

 The files included in this project suggest one possible arrangement for the separation of concerns and project organization.
 Use the proposed structure or refactor to one you find more intuitive.

 **Messages**

 Look inside the client/scripts folder and start coding.
-Display messages retrieved from the parse server.
+* Display messages retrieved from the parse server.
-Read about Underscore's easy templating abilities, then create a template function to render a message to HTML.
+  * Read about [Underscore's easy templating abilities](https://css-tricks.com/lodge/learn-jquery/24-templating-underscore/), then create a template function to render a message to HTML.
 Alternatively, you may use jQuery to construct DOM nodes and compose them together to create the desired HTML output.
 Underscore's template system is quite extensive and you can read about it's advanced capabilities here.
-Be sure to use proper escaping on any user input.
+  * Be sure to use proper escaping on any user input.
 Since you're displaying input that other users have typed, your app is vulnerable to XSS attacks.
 See the section about escaping below.

 **Note:** If you issue an XSS attack, you must make it innocuous enough to be educational, rather than disruptive.
 Basically you should scope your attacks to be console.logs or minor style changes.
-The following are not allowed:
+The following are **not** allowed:

 * alerts or popups
 * adding or removing dom elements